Sir,

 He said he got no letter from me and was very sorry about it.

-I saw Mr. Brooks the commissioner, he and Stevens had some talk, told me I had better go home and I could not do anything with it.
+I saw Mr. Brooks, the commissioner, and he and Stevens had a talk; he told me I had better go home and that I could not do anything with it.

-Henry of Lorpeer, agent for the Marshall, went in and looked at the logs said he would come in 10 days and mark the logs, he never came.
+Henry of Lorpeer, agent for the Marshall, went in and looked at the logs, said he would come in 10 days and mark the logs, but he never came.

-I wrote and ask him the reason and he said had met Stevens’s Agent he said they had settled with me and I was satisfied and paid his expenses.
+I wrote and asked him the reason, and he said he had met Stevens's Agent, he said they had settled with me, and I was satisfied and paid his expenses.

-If there were anything he would see to it, I had never seen any of them.
+If there was anything he would see to it, I had never seen any of them.

 I sent him 4 times, he answered that he could not do anything without Mr. Bates sent him.

-I sent a paper with the affidavits of the town clerk and justice that witnessed my contract.
+I sent a paper containing the affidavits of the town clerk and the justice who witnessed my contract.

-I sent in July to Mr. Bermet, Mr. J Marshall but got no answer.
+I sent it in July to Mr. Bermet and Mr. J Marshall, but got no answer.

 One man is in Indiana now.

-I have shown a copy of the contract to Brooks and other prominent men they say that I am not to blame, their claim is broke.
+I have shown a copy of the contract to Brooks and other prominent men; they say that I am not to blame, their claim is broken.

-Stevens says he got permission from the land office to take the timber but sent through Brook that he would give me $150.00 for a right of my timber, I will not do it.
+Stevens says he got permission from the land office to take the timber, but sent through Brook that he would give me $150.00 for the right to my timber.
+I will not do it.

-They would take anything they can find and be my defiance.
+They would take anything they could find and use it as a defiance.

-This letter is written to Washington concerning Walter Rumble’s land problem.
+This letter is addressed to Washington regarding Walter Rumble's land issue.

 No comments: